dynamic2code/dynamic2code/README.md

 - 👋 Hi, I’m Joseph Wakahu a php and python dev
 - 👀 I’m interested in web and mobile application building
-- 🌱 I’m currently learning Ionic 4
+- 🌱 I’m currently learning Ionic with Angular
 - 💞️ I’m looking to collaborate on any visionary idea
 - 📫 How to reach me, reach me on my twiter handle or my email josephwakahu12@gmail.com